xot/XOT-CV-LFO/README.md

 ![Screenshot](Screenshot.png "Screenshot")

-This effect is a simple adaptation from Ableton Live's CV LFO effect adding a unipolar/bipolar mode switch.
+This effect is a simple adaptation of Ableton Live's CV LFO effect adding a unipolar/bipolar mode switch.

 In *bipolar* mode (as the original effect implements), the LFO oscillates around the offset.
 As a result the offset corresponds to the mean output of the oscillator, which is stable even when the depth is modulated.